 What You Can Control

 Social Media isn’t an advocate for controlling information and has been known for causing controversies.
-If you want to create a positive impression, Is it not best to invest with just a little amount of money that will last you a lifetime?
+If you want to create a positive impression, Isn’t it best to invest with just a little amount of money that will last you a lifetime?

 4. Think about the Future